Daniel-Penaloza/SundayMarket/README.md

 - Rafael Prallon: Engineer and Ruby developer.
 Knows of the concepts behind both DevOps and cloud computing.
 During college acted with extension, especially focused in education.
 Currently looking for projects to improve himself.

-- Oliver Dhillon: Bio pending.
+- Oliver Dhillon: Product Manager.
+Learning Ruby/Rails to get a better technical understanding of Product Development.
+Has enjoyed working on a project with an international team.